 It’s not uncommon to have difficulty adjusting to seasonal changes, especially going into fall and winter.
-And about 5% of Americans suffer from seasonal affective disorder (SAD), a type of recurring wintertime depression that challenges sleep and can last four to five months.
+An estimated 0.5 to 3% of Americans suffer from seasonal affective disorder (SAD), a type of recurring wintertime depression that challenges sleep and can last four to five months.

 Scientists don't know definitively what causes SAD.
 But one theory is that the sufferer’s circadian rhythm reacts more slowly to light cues, making it less effective at regulating the body’s melatonin and serotonin, which affect sleep and mood.

 To feel your best during winter, try these coping strategies.

 In the words of University of Michigan neuroscientist and geneticist Margit Burmeister, Ph.D., “DST makes everything worse for no good reason.”

 Indeed, the negative effects of the twice-yearly government-mandated time changes are hard to ignore.

 The American Academy of Sleep Medicine recently issued an official statement that made clear its recommendation that the United States should eliminate seasonal time changes: “Current evidence best supports the adoption of year-round standard time, which aligns best with human circadian biology and provides distinct benefits for public health and safety.”